lukeponga-dev/Rotordoc/README.md

     cd <repository-directory>
     ```
 2.  **Set up the API Key:**
-    Ensure your local server or deployment environment injects the `API_KEY`.
+    Ensure your local server or deployment environment injects the `VITE_GEMINI_API_KEY`.

 3.  **Serve the project root:**
     Start your local web server from the root directory of the project (the one containing `index.html`).